Pendle PT/YT Tracking: One Asset Split Into Two, With a Clock (2026)

 6. Reconcile PT/YT and maturity events to Pendle with an audit trail.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Folio models a Pendle position as a linked PT/YT decomposition of one underlying, values PT at its discounted market price until maturity, models YT decay to zero, tracks the maturity clock and settlement, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Folio models a Pendle position as a linked PT/YT decomposition of one underlying, values PT at its discounted market price until maturity, models YT decay to zero, tracks the maturity clock and settlement, and surfaces the result for the jurisdiction-specific tax characterisation.
 See the Folio product page.

 Further reading